How to use Checkbook's Guide to Health Plans for Federal Employees

 If you join a Consumer-Driven plan with a personal account or Health Reimbursement Arrangement (HRA), the account belongs to the plan, and must be spent rather than saved if you incur expense, but still has the effect of reducing your up front and for sure premium cost.
 In cases like these where you come out money ahead, we show this just as we do for HSAs.
 All HDHP and CDHP plans offer similar net savings.
 Even retirees get an offset from these savings accounts if they join one of these plans.

-Therefore, the No costs column includes your yearly premium adjusted, as pertinent, for Premium Conversion, HSA or HRA account, and any membership dues.
+Therefore, the no costs column includes your yearly premium adjusted, as pertinent, for Premium Conversion, HSA or HRA account, and any membership dues.
 These will be your only out-of-pocket costs if you have no medical bills.

 We also indicate the percentage chance that you and your family will have bills that are Low or High—for instance, how likely you are to have bills of about $3,000 or less, or $30,000 or more.